Ashi1993/bfsi-samples/templates/bfsi-account-and-transaction-api/Package.md

     bal new -t wso2bfsi/bfsi_account_and_transaction_api <PROJECT_NAME>
     ```

+2. If further modifications are needed, open the `<PROJECT_NAME>` directory in your favorite IDE and customize the code.

-2. Run the project.
+3. Run the project.

     ```ballerina
     bal run
     ```

-3. Invoke the API.
+4. Invoke the API.

     Example to retrieve an account by ID: